profolsen/kingsblackball/README.md

 A table specifying the class for each card can be found under <b>Card Classes & Point Values</b>

 # Blackballing
 The kings, placed face up in front of each player at the beginning of the game, can be played at any time during a trick to trash all the cards in the trick.
-Blackballing a trick can be used to avoid winning cards with more negative point values.
+Blackballing a trick can be used to avoid winning cards with more negative point values or prevent your opponent from winning a highly valued trick.

 # Card Classes & Point Values
 The following table illustrates the point values and class memberships for each card.